fastlane/docs/docs/actions.md

-### ruby_version
+### setup_travis

-Verifies the minimum ruby version required
+Setup the keychain and match to work with Travis CI

-> Add this to your `Fastfile` to require a certain version of _ruby_.
+> - Creates a new temporary keychain for use with match
-Put it at the top of your `Fastfile to ensure that _fastlane_ is executed appropriately.
+- Switches match to `readonly` mode to not create new profiles/cert on CI This action helps with Travis integration, add this to the top of your Fastfile if you use Travis

-ruby_version |
+setup_travis |
 -----|----
-Supported platforms | ios, android, mac
+Supported platforms | ios, mac
-Author | @sebastianvarela
+Author | @KrauseFx